react-native-webrtc/react-native-callkit/README.md

   onRNCallKitDidPerformSetMutedCallAction(muted) {
     /* You will get this event after the system or the user mutes a call
      * You can use it to toggle the mic on your custom call UI */
   }

+  onRNCallKitDidReceiveDTMFCallAction(digit) {
+    /* You will get this event when user is interacting with a number pad
+     * "digit" is the key number that user pressed
+     */
+  }